Tructivity/Tructivity-Blog/articles/welcome-to-tructivity/content.md

 ## The language of numbers reveals the hidden cost of app fragmentation

 Before discussing the solution, let us first understand the problem from a scientific and statistical perspective.
-According to the Workgeist ’21 report issued by Qatalog in collaboration with Cornell University (Workgeist ’21 report: https://cdn.web.clickup.com/assets/reports/qatalog-2021-workgeist-report.pdf), the reality of digital work is shocking:
+According to the Workgeist ’21 report issued by Qatalog in collaboration with Cornell University [Workgeist ’21 report] (https://cdn.web.clickup.com/assets/reports/qatalog-2021-workgeist-report.pdf), the reality of digital work is shocking:

 - **45%** of people feel that switching between different applications makes them less productive.
 - **43%** report experiencing mental fatigue resulting from constant navigation between digital tools.